rameshy777/fabzero/mdfiles/3D-printer.md

 ![3D Printer](/images/3D-printer.jpg)

+Sindoh Printer is a 3D printer with a high quality based on friendly functions and easy to use for the user, with internal cameras and filament insulation and other advanced features.

 We had a   look   at 3D printers(Additive).
 Which is a single material printer. i.e fused filament deposit,uv curable is a stereo lethography polimerisation.

  Injective 3D printer-STRATASYS which can support two materials. special nozzle full colour is an   additional feature.